-Scott pointed out the rafters on our first visit to the Empower Youth Ranch.
-He explained that part of the barn was probably built in the 1930s, as indicated by the spaced-out patterning of the boards across the ceiling beams.
+Scott pointed out the rafters on our first visit to the Empower Youth (EY) Ranch.
+He explained that part of the barn might have been built in the 1930s, as indicated by the spaced-out patterning of the boards across the ceiling beams.
 It was a common Depression-era practice, he told us.
 Farmers would construct barn roofs with scraps of wood in the absence of better materials.

 Still standing, though perhaps a bit worse for wear, the old part of the barn became an afterthought with the addition of a 22-stall horse barn in 2010.
 With this newer segment of the barn set to become a home for local students’ 4-H projects, Scott and Lori expressed a hope that we might take an interest in the barn’s historic wing – if we were willing to take on its challenges.